-Navigating the layers of Customs valuation law to correctly value your imports and legally minimise any duty exposure is a minefield.
+Navigating the layers of customs valuation law to correctly value your imports and legally minimise any duty exposure is a minefield.
 Get it wrong and you can over, or under, pay import duty or be subjected to sanctions even where the result poses no risk to revenue.

 Transfer pricing generally refers to the price of goods provided by one part of any organisation to another.
 It is typically seen in transactions between firms and their subsidiaries or affiliates in other countries.

 A transfer pricing adjustment is an agreement between related companies of multi-national enterprises to retrospectively adjust original prices of goods sold by one related company to another with the purpose of legally maximising profit and minimising taxation liabilities.
-In essence, a transfer price adjustment is used to manipulate pricing in order to achieve the return on sales required by taxation departments.
+In essence, a transfer price adjustment is used to manipulate pricing to achieve the return on sales required by taxation departments.

 The adjustment may result in either an increase or a decrease in the price of the goods depending on market forces, profitability and returns on sales achieved.
-From a Customs and Border Protection perspective this may mean that the Customs value of the imported goods may need to be adjusted after the importation of the goods, either up or down.
+From a Customs and Border Protection perspective, this may mean that the customs value of the imported goods may need to be adjusted after the importation of the goods, either up or down.

 Where the values are adjusted down, a potential reason for duty refund may exist.
 In the alternative, where values are adjusted up, a need to tender short-paid duties may arise.